Renato-Paganini-Thurler/Tetris/README.md

 https://www.youtube.com/watch?v=rZE700aaT5I&ab_channel=BoostMyTool

+//Adding the library to the project
+After a long struggle trying to do this statically:

-//Adding the library to the project g++ -c main.cpp -I"C:\Program Files\SFML-2.5.1\include" g++ main.o -o main -L"C:\Program Files\SFML-2.5.1\lib" -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio .\main
+add all the dll on the src folder g++ -c main.cpp -I"C:\Program Files\SFML-2.5.1\include" If there is another dependcy add it on the command bellow g++ main.o -o main -L"C:\Program Files\SFML-2.5.1\lib" -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio .\main